OMCL: Open-vocabulary Monte Carlo Localization: Acknowledgment

 \textbf{SemanticKITTI.} SemanticKITTI~\cite{BehleyGMQBGS:IJRR21} contains semantically annotated 3D LiDAR from urban driving.
 As in SemLoc, we rely on the reconstructed semantic point cloud and evaluate localization on existing maps.
 OMCL$_{\textrm{x-dec}}$ employs X-Decoder~\cite{zou2023generalized} as the visual localization model and language encoder, with odometry provided by Stereo DSO.
 We use 512 particles, 4096 rays per image, and an Octree Language map resolution of 0.05\,m.
 Following CMRNext~\cite{cattaneo2025cmrnext}, we report the averaged localization metrics on Sequence~00 in~\cref{tab:semantic_kitti_eval}.

-OMCL$_{\textrm{X-Dec}}$ outperforms other semantic-consistency-based localization methods in both accuracy and data generalization, leading to a significant improvement in the estimated odometry.
+OMCL$_{\textrm{X-Dec}}$ outperforms other semantic-consistency-based localization methods in accuracy, while requiring no fine-tuning, leading to a significant improvement in the estimated odometry.
 CMRNext is the state-of-the-art camera-to-LiDAR map matching approach, but it requires fine-tuning to the data and was trained on the remaining KITTI sequences.
 We also compare against the feed-forward Pi-Long approach~\cite{deng2025vggtlongchunkitloop} with loop closure, which, similar to ours, performs monocular localization and does not require data-specific fine-tuning.